akadouri/arielsartistry/source/_posts/greenlake.md

 {% box 1910%20olmstead%20plan.jpg "Fig 6.
 1910 Olmsted Plan" %}
 {% box 2314.jpg "Fig 7.
 1908 Grading Plan" %}

 Fig 6 shows the 1910 preliminary Olmstead Brothers' plan to redesign the lakefront and establish Ravenna Boulevard.
-This map shows two proposed lake boundaries, one much farther in with, what I think, is a road going through it and one farther out with no road.
-Comments on the map say residents protested the original boarder, a slightly smaller lake with a road dividing the lake and the play field.
+This map shows two proposed lake boundaries, one much farther in with what I think is a road going through it, and a farther one with no road.
+Comments on the map say residents protested the original border, a slightly smaller lake with a road dividing the lake and the play field.
 Today’s shoreline is very close to that revised shore line, and the play field does not have a road going through it.
 A parking lot has since been added to the area.
-The roads along the lake, Latona Ave, 4th Ave, Maple Leaf Place, 72nd, 71st, and Ravenna E are all still there today and can be seen in my hand drawn map of the area.
+The roads along the lake, Latona Ave, 4th Ave, Maple Leaf Place, 72nd, 71st, and Ravenna E all remain there today and can be seen in my hand drawn map of the area.

-*Note: It turns out that I initally looked at the map (Fig 7) wrong, north is not up in this map. this is actually a map of the of area north of woodlawn park, which on its side looked a lot like the study area. interestingly the lake also extended much further into the woodlawn park area and was filled up.*

-It’s incredible that these planning maps look so similar to what we have today even though the landscape at the time did not.
-Fig 7, from 1908, provides a look into the planning process of grading a *nearby area (north of Woodlawn park)*.
+It’s incredible that these planning maps look so similar to what we have today, even though the landscape at the time did not.
+Fig 7, from 1908, provides a look into the planning process of grading a nearby area (north of Woodlawn park).
 A note on the map says “plating areas indicated thus [symbol].
 These areas should be covered with 18” good topsoil."
-There are many trees and shurbs surrounding the lake today, and  trees along the border of the park providing a barrier to the road.
+There are many trees and shrubs surrounding the lake today, and  trees along the border of the park providing a barrier to the road.
 From both Fig 6 and Fig 8 it looks like Green Lake used to have more tiny islands and a rougher coastline.
 I believe that today the only permanent island within the lake is Duck Island.

 {% box final_out.png "Fig 8.
 2009 USGS Topography" %}

 Looking at today’s USGS topographic information, as shown in Fig 8, we can still see the result of the landscape modifications.
 The Green Lake park was filled with ‘Landfill Debris’ and I-5 is listed as ‘Modified Land’.
 My study area is half covered by the alluvium layer, which is “sand, silt, gravel, and cobbles; deposited in stream valleys by running water” while the other half of the area is glacial till (Booth, et. al 2005).
-There is the muddy green way between North East Ravenna Boulevard that exposes the ground which previously had flowing water.
+There is the muddy green way between Northeast Ravenna Boulevard that exposes ground which previously had flowing water.
 That area is a fraction of the size of the area in red.
-From my experience running in the area, on rainy days water can pool up and it gets quiet muddy.
+From my experience running in the area, on rainy days water can pool up and it gets quite muddy.

 {% box IMG_20180131_171227-min.jpg "Fig 9.
 Latona Ave and East Green Lake Drive" %}